Glassmorphism vs Neumorphism : Understanding the Differences

 Visuals

 The visuals in glassmorphism are also pretty simple.
-For instance, the translucent and blurred effect is the core and most visual used in this UI design used.
+For instance, the translucent and blurred effect is the core and most visual used in this UI design.
 It is utilized for backgrounds and elements like menus, bars, and buttons.
-In glassmorphism, the shadow effect also makes a light appearance by applying soft shadows for all elements to enhance the overall aesthetic.
-The modern and futuristic appearance of glassmorphism is usually accomplished through the visual, which is why they are an integral part.
+In glassmorphism, the shadow effect also gives a light appearance by applying soft shadows for all elements to enhance the overall aesthetic.
+The modern and futuristic appearance of glassmorphism is usually accomplished through the visual, which is why it is an integral part.

 Menus and Buttons